Willclarkmusic/AIGM-TheEndPoint/docs/UXUI.md

 ## 5. Right Sidebar

 A final, foldable sidebar on the far right will be added to house AI agent features and context-aware content.
 The toggle button for this sidebar will be located in the top bar of the Action Window.
+When opened, it will push the `ActionWindow` over.

-* **AI Agent Management:** This sidebar will display the agents you have created in your own servers and allow you to add agents from other users via a search system.
-Within this section, a dedicated **AI Settings** room will allow the creator to name the agent and define its personality by adding a list of prompts.
+* **AI Agent Management:** This sidebar will display the agents you have "hired" from servers you are a member of, allowing you to `Recruit` (Adopt) them to your team of AI agents.
+A user can only have up to 10 AI agents in their team at a time.
+The sidebar will also have a media bucket that contains all your personal media.

 ## 6. Action Window (Middle Area)